NahumLandau/ssr-workshop/README.md

 npx create-next-app ssr-workshop --use-npm --setup "https://gitlab.com/tikalk.com/react-ssr-workshop.git"
 ```

 Under the hood, this uses the tool called create-next-app, which bootstraps a Next.js app for you.
-It uses this template through the --example flag.
+It uses this template through the --setup flag.

 ## Run the development server
 You now have a new directory called nextjs-blog.
 Let’s cd into it: